Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

 [`text`](text.md) control, which can be created without even mentioning its type.

 ## HTML

+This applies when the page is defined using [HTML](../pages/html.md).

 If you choose to embed Taipy visual elements into existing HTML pages, you can use the following syntax: